amikrop/aiomixcloud/docs/usage.rst

     some_jazz = await mixcloud.search('jazz', page=2)
     metal_music = await mixcloud.search('metal', page=4, per_page=30)

+*Note: Timezone-naive datetime values (either human-readable strings or* :class:`~datetime.datetime` *objects) will be treated as being in the current local timezone.*

 :class:`Resource lists <aiomixcloud.models.ResourceList>` have a
 :meth:`~aiomixcloud.models.ResourceList.previous` and a
 :meth:`~aiomixcloud.models.ResourceList.next` method which return the previous